Second Nigerian Republic: Foundation (1979)

-A constituent assembly was elected in 1977 to draft a new constitution, which was published on September 21, 1978, when the ban on political activity was lifted.
-In 1979, five political parties competed in a series of elections in which Alhaji Shehu Shagari of the National Party of Nigeria (NPN) was elected president.
+A constituent assembly was elected in 1977 to draft a new constitution, which was published on 21 September 1978, when the ban on political activities was lifted.
+In 1979, six political parties competed in a series of elections in which Alhaji Shehu Shagari of the National Party of Nigeria (NPN) was elected president.
 Obasanjo peacefully transferred power to Shagari, becoming the first head of state in Nigerian history to willingly step down.
-All five parties won representation in the National Assembly.
-In August 1983 Shagari and the NPN were returned to power in a landslide victory, with a majority of seats in the National Assembly and control of 12 state governments.
+All six parties won representation in the National Assembly.
+In August 1983, Shagari and the NPN were returned to power in a landslide victory, with a majority of seats in the National Assembly and control of 12 state governments.
 But the elections were marred by violence and allegations of widespread vote rigging and electoral malfeasance led to legal battles over the results.

 In the widely monitored 1979 election, Alhaji Shehu Shagari was elected on the NPN platform.
-On October 1, 1979, Shehu Shagari was sworn in as the first President and Commander-in-Chief of the Federal Republic of Nigeria.
+On 1 October 1979, Shagari was sworn in as the first President and Commander-in-Chief of the Federal Republic of Nigeria.
 The military carefully planned the return to civil rule putting in place measures to ensure that political parties have broader support than witnessed during the first republic.
 But there was also uncertainties, like the first republic, political leaders may be unable to govern properly bringing another batch of new military rulers.